TabbycatDebate/tabbycat/docs/features/adjudicator-feedback.rst

 Who gives feedback on whom?
 ===========================
-Tabbycat allows for three difference choices for which adjudicators give feedback on which other adjudicators:
+Tabbycat allows for three choices for which adjudicators give feedback on which other adjudicators:

 - Chairs give feedback on panellists and trainees
 - Chairs give feedback on panellists and trainees, and panellists give feedback